sindrebroch/ha-magicmirror/README.md

-# WIP MagicMirror for HomeAssistant
+# MagicMirror for HomeAssistant

-WIP: Nothing is implemented yet.
-Implementation to come
+WIP: Still a lot to do

 HomeAssistant-integration for MagicMirror.